ArjenSchwarz/wercker-step-hugo-build/README.md

 ## version (optional/recommended)

-Specifies the version of Hugo to be used, by default this is `0.14`.
+Specifies the version of Hugo to be used, by default this is `"0.14"`.
 It is recommended to set this, so you don't accidentally build you site with a version it isn't ready for.
+Due to Wercker not being able to properly handle `0.x` version numbers, you will need to put quotes around the version number.

 ## theme (optional)